". . . we've told Marge you attend St. Brutus's Secure Center for Incurably Criminal Boys."

 -- Uncle Vernon

-Aunt Marge comes to visit and her taunting drives Harry to inflate her, then gather his belongings and leave Privet Drive without permission to visit Hogsmeade.
+Aunt Marge comes to visit and her taunting drives Harry to inflate her.
+He gather his belongings and leave Privet Drive without having his Hogsmeade permission slip signed.

 Calendar and Dates